DLXPlugins/wp-plugin-info-card/readme.txt

 > Credits: Originally developed and maintained by <a href="https://www.b-website.com/">Brice CAPOBIANCO</a>.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/wp-plugin-info-card)

 == Installation ==

 1. Upload and activate the plugin (or install it through the WP admin console)